Skip to content

 Attribute Type Description

 verdict Verdict Final decision: ALLOW, FLAG, or BLOCK.
+Derived from finding classes (see below), not from risk_score thresholds.

 risk_score float Aggregate risk score (0.0 - 1.0).
+Computed for analytics / dashboards; does not gate the verdict.

 findings List[Finding] List of individual security issues found.
+Each carries verdict_class (BLOCK / REVIEW / INFO).

 timings_ms dict Execution time for each scan stage.